HepsonMS/shpe-utd-website/README.md

        1. A `vendor` folder needs to be present.
 This folder contains the files being imported above in PHP.
 They're the **PHPMailer** files.
 You can get PHPMailer here: https://github.com/PHPMailer/PHPMailer
        1. Make sure the Gmail is set to **2-Step Verification**
           * Instructions: https://support.google.com/accounts/answer/185839?co=GENIE.Platform%3DDesktop&hl=en
        1. Make sure the Gmail has an **App Pasword** genereated for our website.
-This password is used during step 5 below.
+This password is used during step e below.
           * Instructions: https://support.google.com/accounts/answer/185833
        1. These PHP lines need to go on top of any file that sends emails:
           ```